Shelter Services

 Anna Marie’s Shelter Services

-Located in Saint Cloud, Minnesota, our shelter is a safe place where victims receive secure, safe, temporary residence.
+Located in Saint Cloud, Minnesota, our shelter is a safe place where victim-survivors receive secure, safe, temporary residence.
 We provide them with the physical and mental health assistance they need to begin the healing process, and connect them with community resources that exist to help them.

-Upon leaving Anna Marie’s Shelter, aftercare advocates continue to work closely with resident women.
+Upon leaving Anna Marie’s Shelter, aftercare advocates continue to work closely with residents.
 Never alone in their journeys, clients are empowered to make the foundational changes that lead to better, stronger, happier ways of living.
 Backed with advocates’ confidence in them, and connected to community resources they require, our clients are able to create and sustain new boundaries and break the abuse cycle for good.

 Jill Eckhoff Transition House